aws-samples/aws-lambda-java-appsync-amplify-examples/README.md

-# Using a Amplify generated Java Lambda function to call a AppSync API.
+# Invoke AppSync API through Java based Lambda functions generated from AWS Amplify.

 Before we begin, make sure you have the following installed: